 Description: Returns the lower-case equivalent of the input string.
-This function also correctly lowercases non-ASCII characters, even if the default (binary) collation is used.
-The character set must be appropriate though: with ASCII or NONE for instance, only ASCII characters are lowercased; with OCTETS, the entire string is returned unchanged.
+The exact result depends on the character set.
+With ASCII or NONE for instance, only ASCII characters are lowercased; with OCTETS, the entire string is returned unchanged.
+Since Firebird 2.1 this function also fully supports text BLOBs of any length and character set.

-Result type: (VAR)CHAR
+Result type: (VAR)CHAR or BLOB

-'''

 LOWER (str)

-'''